Gyokuro

 for every 5 -8 ounces of water.

-This gourmet tea is more delicate and should be brewed with temperatures that are much lower.
-The leaves in this tea are not broken into small bits, the elegant twisted leaves are left intact.
-Only the finest first flush leaves are hand-picked.
+This gourmet tea is more delicate.
+Brew at significantly lower temperatures.
+The leaves in this tea are not fragmented; the elegant leaves are left intact.
+Only the finest first-flush leaves are hand-picked.

 Steep for 2 1/2 to 3 minutes